jamesmh/coravel/DocsV2/docs/Mailing/README.md

 `coravel mail install`

-This will install the nuget package `Coravel.Mailer`, along with scaffolding some basic files for you:
+This will install the Nuget package `Coravel.Mailer`, along with scaffolding some basic files for you:

 - `~/Views/Mail/_ViewStart.cshtml` - Configures mail views to use Coravel's e-mail templates
 - `~/Views/Mail/_ViewImports.cshtml` - Allows you use Coravel's view components